dsteyn44/kingsofasgard-ms1/README.md

 - As a client I want set-up a website so that it will bring like-minded people together.
 - As a client I want a better platform so that I can increase my fan base.
 - As a client I want my users to easily navigate my site so that they have a better user experience and therefore will continue to visit.
+- As a client I want the website to have room to evolve so that I will have a repeat fanbase that is not necessarily
-- As a client I want eye catching visiuals so that the first time users will want to
+- As a client I want eye catching visiuals so that the first time users will want to wnt to investigat further.

 #### First time User Stories
 - As a first time User I want to be able to hear the bands music on the first page so that that I decide to follow.
 - As a first time User I want to see where they are playing and the dates so I can see if i am  able to go view the concert.
-- As a first time User I want to see what the band is about, who they are so .
+- As a first time User I want to see what the band is about, who they are so.
 - As a first time User I want to navigate easily throughout the site so that I can get to the pages efficently.

 #### Frequent User
-- As a frequent user i want
+- As a frequent user I want updates so that i can visit the website and it will keep me interested.

 #### Festival organiser/ Concert organiser
 - As festival organiser/ Concert organiser I want to efficently contact them.